ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

     super.onCreate(savedInstanceState);
     setContentView(R.layout.news_articles);

-    // Check that the activity is using the layout version with
-    // the fragment_container FrameLayout
-    if (findViewById(R.id.fragment_container) != null) {
+    // Check that the activity is using the layout version with the fragment_container FrameLayout if (findViewById(R.id.fragment_container) != null) {

-      // However, if we're being restored from a previous state,
-      // then we don't need to do anything and should return or else
+      // However, if we're being restored from a previous state, then we don't need to do anything,
-      // we could end up with overlapping fragments. if (savedInstanceState != null) {
+      // and should return or else we could end up with overlapping fragments. if (savedInstanceState != null) {
         return;
       }